theheking/intro-to-r/content/4_dplyr.md

       filter(!is.na(clade))
 ```

-All of a sudden this isn’t running off the screen anymore.
+All of a sudden, the results are not running off the screen anymore.
 That’s because `dplyr` has changed our `data.frame` to a `tbl_df`.

 This is a data structure that’s very similar to a data frame; for our purposes the only difference is that it won’t automatically show tons of data going off the screen.

 You can also summarize multiple variables at the same time: